airplane3333/PyBer_Analysis/README.md

 ---
 ## Overview:
 ---
-Using Python and Pandas to create a data frame that group fare data by city type, (Urban, Suburban, Rural).
+Using Python and Pandas to create a data frame than group fare data by city type, (Urban, Suburban, Rural).
+Then used madplotlibs to graph the weekly fare by city type for the months of JanApr, 2019

 ## Results:
 ---
 Using PyBer ride and city data, I imported each csv file to create one merged Pandas data frame to complete the analysis.
 I then grouped the data by city type before calculating the average fare.
 There are more drivers in the Urban city types which can do more rides per day; however the rides are shorter and the average fare per driver is only $16.57.
 There are less drivers within the Rural areas, however, they drives are further in length so the average fare per driver is higher, $55.49

 ![Average Fare](/analysis/PyBer_avg_fare.PNG)